 Know how to make an indoor cycling enthusiast jealous?
-Casually mention you got a Peloton bike.
-The Cadillac of home exercise equipment, Peloton's indoor bike may be the closest things to having a personalized indoor cycling class in the comfort of your own home.
+Casually mention you got a Peloton.
+The Cadillac of home exercise equipment, Peloton indoor bike may be the closest things to having a personalized indoor cycling class in the comfort of your own home.

 Combining the company's state-of-the-art stationary bike with a built-in digital screen, the Peloton bike allows riders to live-stream daily classes from the Peloton NYC studio and access more than 5,000 on-demand workouts.

-But the bike will also set you back more than $2,200, plus $39 for the monthly class subscription to access the digital content.
-So how can the average Joe or Jane get a good indoor cycling workout without breaking the bank?
+But, depending on which model you get, the bike can also set you back more than $2,200, plus $39 for all-access membership to digital content.
+So how can the average home rider get a good indoor cycling workout without breaking the bank?
 Here's how you can stop pining for a Peloton and get a DIY indoor cycling workout without it (until you win the lottery, that is).

 1. Spend Less on a Similar Bike

 Once you get past the brand appeal, you'll see that Peloton isn't the only bike company live-streaming classes right to your living room.
-Cheaper alternatives like the Echelon Smart Connect Bike cost just under $1,000 and are giving the cycle giant a run (er, ride) for its money.
+Many of the best indoor bikes come with significantly less cost and are giving the cycle giant a run (er, ride) for its money.

 2. Pair the Peloton App With Any Indoor Cycling Bike

-If you don't have two grand to drop on the Peloton bike, but you still want to jump on the brand bandwagon, you can still get a lot of the same Peloton content by pairing the Peloton Digital app with any indoor bike.
+If you don't have two grand to drop on the Peloton+ bike, but you still want to jump on the brand bandwagon, you can still get a lot of the same Peloton content by pairing the Peloton app with any indoor bike.

-While you can download the app for free, it will cost you $19.49 a month after a free 14-day trial.
-The app gives you access to more than 15 live studio classes a day taught by elite Peloton instructors as well as more than 10,000 on-demand classes streamed right to your phone or tablet.
+While you can download the app for free, it will cost you $12.99 a month after a free 14-day trial.
+The app gives you access to more than a dozen live studio classes a day taught by elite Peloton instructors as well as more than 10,000 on-demand classes streamed right to your phone or tablet.

 And it's more than just cycling.
 In addition to indoor cycling classes, the Peloton Digital app provides classes for indoor and outdoor running, strength training, yoga, boot camps and more.

-Don't want to shell out $20 every month for the Peloton app?
+Don't want to shell out money every month for the Peloton app?
 There are plenty of lower-cost alternatives that will still provide audio guided workouts for your cycling sessions.